January 14, 2018 By Leanne Vogel December 7, 2018

 For podcast transcript, scroll down.

 Kettle & Fire’s bone broth is ridiculously gelatinous, non-perishable, and you don’t have to spend the 20+ hours required to make real homemade bone broth!
-Get an instant 20% OFF + free Shipping on your next order of Chicken Bone Broth.
+Get up to 28% off + free shipping on your next order of Chicken Bone Broth.

 Thrive Market $60 off your online keto groceries – get $20 off your next three orders over $49 or more, a total of $60 savings!
 All you have to do is enter your email address, and the discount will be applied to your cart.